 While the Lowe’s Advantage Card will work fine within Lowe’s stores, remember that you can’t use it on regular spending and bills.
 To make the most of your spending, you may want to consider a credit card you can use anywhere you shop — as well as a card that will let you earn cash back or rewards for each dollar you spend.
 (See also: Rewards Credit Cards Overview: 5 Types of Cards and How They Work)

 Another card with no annual fee to consider is the Capital One® SavorOne℠ Cash Rewards Credit Card.
-This card gives you an initial $150 bonus when you sign up and spend $500 within three months of account opening.
-You also earn an unlimited 3% back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.
+This card gives you an initial one-time $150 bonus when you sign up and spend $500 on purchases within three months of account opening.
+You also earn an unlimited 3% cash back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.
 Once again, you can redeem your rewards for cash back to use for anything you want.

 The Bottom Line

 The Lowe’s Advantage Card is a solid discount card that may work well for consumers who spend a ton of money at Lowe’s stores.
 However, it’s not a credit card that you can expect to use at a broad range of retailers worldwide.

 You can pick up the Lowe’s Advantage Card if you want, but we also suggest getting a credit card you can use to earn rewards or cover emergency expenses.
 Make sure to consider the top cash-back credit cards as well as general rewards credit cards to find the right option for your needs and goals.

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.